SpotTheSpy/backend/README.md

 # SpotTheSpy Backend

-A complete guide to set up, locally deploy and use SpotTheSpy Backend infrastructure
+A complete guide to set up, locally deploy and use <b>SpotTheSpy Backend</b> infrastructure

 ## System Requirements: